Zachbot168/ExcelAutomateScripts/README.md

 This script is useful for combining data from multiple sheets into a single sheet, ensuring a seamless and organized dataset without redundant headers or blank spaces.

-### Remove Blank Rows in Excel Sheets - "blankspaceremover"
+### Remove Blank Rows in Excel Sheets - "blankspaceremover.py"

 This script uses the `openpyxl` library to remove completely blank rows from all worksheets in an Excel workbook.